Alkaline battery: Recycling

 In the US, only one state, California, requires all alkaline batteries to be recycled.
 Vermont also has a statewide alkaline battery collection program.
 In other US states, individuals can purchase battery recycling kits used to ship batteries to recyclers.
 Some stores such as IKEA also collect alkaline batteries for recycling.
-However, some chain stores which advertise battery recycling (such as Best Buy) only accept rechargeable batteries and will generally not accept alkaline batteries.
+However, some chain stores that advertise battery recycling (such as Best Buy) accept rechargeable batteries only, and generally do not accept alkaline batteries.

 For recycling, the metals from crushed alkaline batteries are mechanically separated, and the waste black mass is treated chemically to separate zinc, manganese dioxide and potassium hydroxide.